 The Velvet Algorithm (2023) is composed for 12 musicians with electronics.
 Behind this piece is a fully conceived album length project, a complete computational environment for composing, and a compositional design that allows for the material to be repurposed, recombined and further manipulated to create a family of pieces that all point back to the instrumental composition, The Velvet Algorithm.
 The first performances was in January of 2023 at the Festival Empreintes in Lyon, France with Fabrice Pierre conducting.
-The U.S. premiere was given by the ECO Ensemble at UC Berkeley with David Milnes.
+The U.S. premiere was given at Cal Performances with the ECO Ensemble and David Milnes.
 All pieces in the Velvet Algorithms project, except for the instrumental composition The Velvet Algorithm, are studio/electronic remixes derived from the larger instrumental composition.

 The US premiere was by the ECO Ensemble, David Milnes, conductor